CSCfi/csc-user-guide/docs/support/faq/i-cannot-login.md

 maintenance is completed or the issue is resolved.
 1. Your project does not have access to the service that you are trying to login, or the access has expired.
 Check the services linked to your projects at MyCSC.
-You may need to [add service access for your project](../../accounts/how-to-add-service-access-for-project.md) or [create new project](../../accounts/how-to-create-new-project.md).
+You may want to [add service access for your project](../../accounts/how-to-add-service-access-for-project.md) or [create a new project](../../accounts/how-to-create-new-project.md).

 ## I cannot login to MyCSC